datagod/meshwatch/CODE_OF_CONDUCT.md

 - Write code that is easy to read and is well commented
 - Be freindly and inviting to others interested in the project
 - Take suggestions from the community seriously
+- Admit when you don't know something and be willing to learn from others
+- Have fun.
+Seriously.